NxPKG/khulnasoft-docs/content/cloudflare-one/policies/data-loss-prevention/dlp-policies/_index.md

 1. Select the log you want to report.
 2. Select **Report DLP false positive** under **DLP details**.
-3. The information to be sent to Cloudflare will appear.
+3. The information to be sent to Khulnasoft will appear.
 To confirm your report, select **Send report**.

-Cloudflare will not respond directly to your report, but reporting false positives helps us improve our products.
-If you require technical assistance, reach out to [support](https://dash.cloudflare.com/?to=/:account/support).
+Khulnasoft will not respond directly to your report, but reporting false positives helps us improve our products.
+If you require technical assistance, reach out to [support](https://dash.Khulnasoft.com/?to=/:account/support).